ca-cl2/hooroo/README.md

 It updates your package files with a list of packages.

-By default, hooroo synchronises both pacman and flatpak packages, if they are installed.
+By default, hooroo synchronises pacman, apt and flatpak packages, if they are installed.

 To synchronise only one of them, use the `-m` or `--mode` flags.